Emission spectrum: Experimental technique in flame emission spectroscopy

 The solution containing the relevant substance to be analysed is drawn into the burner and dispersed into the flame as a fine spray.
 The solvent evaporates first, leaving finely divided solid particles which move to the hottest region of the flame where gaseous atoms and ions are produced through the dissociation of molecules.
 Here electrons are excited as described above, and the spontaneously emit photon to decay to lower energy states.
 It is common for a monochromator to be used to allow for easy detection.

 On a simple level, flame emission spectroscopy can be observed using just a flame and samples of metal salts.
 This method of qualitative analysis is called a flame test.
 For example, sodium salts placed in the flame will glow yellow from sodium ions, while strontium (used in road flares) ions color it red.
 Copper wire will create a green colored flame, however in the presence of chloride gives blue (molecular contribution by CuCl).

 Emission coefficient

 Emission coefficient is a coefficient in the power output per unit time of an electromagnetic source, a calculated value in physics.
 The emission coefficient of a gas varies with the wavelength of the light.
 It has unit m⋅s^{−3}⋅sr^{−1}.
-It is also used as a measure of environmental emissions (by mass) per MW⋅h of electricity generated, see: Emission factor.